 Migrating message flows from Version 2.1

-In order to migrate message sets from Version 2.1 to Version 6.0 you need to use the mqsimigratemsgflows command.
+Use the mqsimigratemsgflows command to migrate message flows from Version 2.1 to Version 6.0.
 It is not necessary to use this command when migrating from Version 5.0 to Version 6.0.